sceriff0/gCompress/README.md

 ### This script may be used to compress a graph provided in _edgelist_ format.

 ### Two example files: example1.py and example2.py are provided which just need to be run.
-They display the same graph compressed with
-### different parameters.
-In particular the secondo one has a higher parameter n of nodes that will be for sure kept and higher
-### beta that increases the importance of local neighborhood.
+They display the same graph compressed with different parameters.
+In particula the secondo one has a higher parameter n of nodes that will be for sure kept and higher beta that increases the importance of local neighborhood.

 ### To run the script just do
 ```